 Depending on the information you have available at the time, this will involve one of two formulas: calculating the after-tax yield of a taxable corporate bond or calculating a taxable yield for a tax-exempt muni bond.
 To determine the after-tax yield of a taxable bond, here’s the formula:

-Step three involves choosing a blend of bonds that spread your risk over a series of different maturities, while maintaining an average maturity that suits your investment goal’s time horizon.
-How can you best accomplish that?
-Set up a bond ladder – a series of bonds with a range of maturities.
+Then consider whether you want to select a blend of bonds that spread your risk over a series of different maturities — while still maintaining an average maturity that suits your investment goal’s time horizon.
+One strategy that can help you achieve that?
+A bond ladder, or a series of bonds with a range of maturities.

 Laddering and coupon reinvestment go hand in hand.
-As each bond investment throws off its periodic coupon payments, save those payments in a bank account.
-When you’re ready to add the next rung in your ladder, apply those saved coupon payments to your next bond investment.
+As each bond investment makes its periodic coupon payments, you can save those payments in a bank account.
+Then, when you’re ready to add the next rung in your ladder, you may want to apply those saved coupon payments to your next bond investment.

 One benefit of laddering is that you don’t need to worry as much about fluctuating interest rates.
-If rates do rise soon after you bought this year’s bonds, soon enough you’ll have money coming available to reinvest at the higher rate.
-Similarly, if rates decline after you buy, at least you’ve locked in the higher rates for one part of your portfolio.
+If rates do rise shortly after you bought this year’s bonds, soon enough you’ll have money available to reinvest at the higher rate.
+Similarly, if rates decline after you buy, at least you’ve locked in the higher rates for one portion of your portfolio.

 How many rungs should your ladder have?
 That depends on your investment goals and time horizon.
-If you’re looking at a ten- to 15-year horizon, you might ladder in two-year increments.
-If your horizon is shorter – say, two to three years – you might lean toward rungs every three months.
+If you’re looking at a 10- to 15-year horizon, you might ladder in two-year increments.
+If your horizon is shorter (say, two to three years), you might lean toward rungs every three months.
 If your timeframe is even shorter than that, it may not make sense to ladder at all.
-Laddering does increase your commission costs, but the trade-off may be worth it for balancing risk with longer-term goals.
+That’s because laddering does increase your commission costs —but the trade-off may be worth it for balancing risk with longer-term goals.

 Building a ladder with Treasurys is relatively simple, since these bonds are highly liquid and available in increments of $1,000.
-Treasurys are available with maturities as short as a few days, up to 30 years.
+Treasurys are available with maturities as short as a few days and up to 30 years.